-The security policies described in this document apply to the PED and Password Authentication (overall FIPS Level 3 with Level 4 in physical security) configuration of the SafeNet Luna K7+ Cryptographic Module only and do not include any security policy that may be enforced by the host appliance or server.
+The security policies described in this document apply to the PED and Password Authentication (FIPS Level 3) configurations of the Thales Luna K7 Cryptographic Module only and do not include any security policy that may be enforced by the host appliance or server.

 The module is supplied configured for either Password or PED based authentication from a loaded license file.
-The configuration of the module can be verified by the operator by issuing a show policy command.